Spouse Exemption for Inheritance Tax: A Guide for UK Families

 Current Rates and Allowances

-The current tax-free threshold for Inheritance Tax is £325,000.
+The current outside the scope of IHT threshold for Inheritance Tax is £325,000.
 However, this threshold can increase under certain conditions.
 For instance, leaving your home to your children or grandchildren can raise the threshold to £500,000, thanks to the Main Residence Nil Rate Band (RNRB).
 This allowance is particularly beneficial for spouses who wish to pass on their family home to the next generation.

 Key Allowances and Rates: